 Harris Gardner’s collection, No Time for Death, is sharply aware of mortality.
 How do we understand the passing of time, and our place in it?
 How do we come to terms with the certain knowledge that our lives will end?
 Although these are questions without answers, Gardner, in a poem like “Entreaty to the Trees” finds a way forward through the recognition of the world’s healing beauty.
 The trees exhale “that we may breathe”, and they nourish us with their “full blown fruit”.
 They, and we, are sacred parts of the whole.

-On a personal note, I have Harris to thank for encouraging me many years ago, way back in the mid to late 90s to get out and go public and read my poems aloud in front of strangers.
-I had done a tiny bit of this in Worcester due to the encouragement of my friend David Nader, but it was Harris who broadened the horizon for me, so to speak, and introduced me to poets such as Ryk McIntyre, Gloria Mindock, Doug Holder and Michael Brown, among others.
+On a personal note, I must thank Harris for encouraging me years ago, back in the mid to late 90s to get out and go public and read my poems aloud in front of strangers.
+I had done a tiny bit of this in Worcester due to the encouragement of my friend David Nader, but it was Harris who broadened the horizon for me, so to speak, and introduced me to poets such as Ryk McIntyre, Gloria Mindock, Doug Holder, Melissa Guillet, and Michael Brown, among others.

 All these poets were actively promoting their work, engaging people, supporting their artistic vision at some level by sharing it.
 In Gloria's case, she was writing and publishing her books while running her own press, Cervena Barva, and she's still running it.
-Doug was publishing his books, editing Ibbetson Street magazine, and also writing a column for the Somerville News.
-Ryk was frenetic, all over the map, willing to go anywhere to read aloud or to compete and often win in the slam festivals which were such a fresh, raw and vital part of the cultural landscape of many cities at that time.
-Ryk was a ferocious talent and performer and revelled in shaking his audience out of their lethargy.
-Michael Brown was another genius performer, in my opinion, who knew how to seamlessly blend highly literate language and sophisticated metaphor with a populist and theatrical energy that incorporated a certain seriousness of purpose with an easy zaniness, and a street pulse and pop culture ethos suggestive of hip hop.
+Doug Holder was publishing his books, editing Ibbetson Street magazine, and also writing a column for the Somerville News.

 Here below are two of Harris's poems.